Recommended Audio Visual equipment for teaching spaces and meeting rooms

 Visit the new help page at the following link: Recommended AV

-This document has been updated in the summer of 2020 to address specific requirements of pandemic-time teaching.
+This document has been updated in May 2021 to address specific requirements of pandemic-time teaching.

 The Panopto recorder software comes in two flavours: remote and manual.
 The manual recorder for ad-hoc recordings can be installed on either Windows 7+ or macOS 10.13+.
 The remote recorder for scheduled recordings is only available for Windows.
 The remote recorder is recommended for all teaching spaces.